codemancode/errbit_jira_plugin/README.md

 # ErrbitJiraPlugin

-TODO: Write a gem description
+This gem adds support for JIRA to Errbit.

 ## Installation